-For those currently uninsured, the probability of continuing to be uninsured is assumed to be the residual probability conditional on all alternative insurance coverage options.
-This assumption derives from the individual's revealed preference for insurance, the structure of the Exchange in transitioning those currently enrolled on the non-group market into Exchange plans, and the influence of the minimum coverage requirement penalty.
-Similarly, those currently enrolled on Medi-Cal, as discussed previously, are assumed to continue to take up Medi-Cal and therefore have a probability of becoming uninsured of zero.
+For the currently uninsured, the probability of continuing to be uninsured is assumed to be the residual probability conditional on all alternative insurance coverage options.
+This assumption derives from the individual's revealed preference for uninsurance, the structure of the Exchange in transitioning those currently enrolled on the non-group market into Exchange plans, and the influence of the minimum coverage requirement penalty.
+Similarly, those currently enrolled on Medi-Cal, as discussed previously, and those currently enrolled in other public coverage are assumed to continue to receive their current health insurance and therefore have a probability of becoming uninsured of zero.